Expat Swiss push for e-voting despite reluctance at home

-The expat Swiss assembly is putting pressure on the government and parliament to ensure that e-voting is place for all Swiss citizens living abroad by 2021.
+The expat Swiss assembly is putting pressure on the government and parliament to ensure that e-voting is in place for all Swiss citizens living abroad by 2021.

 Delegates of the Council of the Swiss Abroad meeting in the town of Visp on Friday, approved plans to launch an online petitionexternal link calling for the introduction of e-voting over the next three years.